Spirit forced to forfeit match vs. Reign for NWSL virus protocol violations

 The organization said it had not additional comment.

-No details were disclosed by the league, but a source familiar with the situation, who requested anonymity to speak freely on the matter, said the breaches included at least one player violating isolation requirements.
+No details were disclosed by the league, but a person familiar with the situation, who spoke on the condition of anonymity to speak freely on the matter, said the breaches included at least one player violating isolation requirements.

-Another source, who also requested anonymity, said the Spirit was prepared to proceed with 15 players — all cleared by the medical staff — when NWSL Commissioner Lisa Baird decided to declare the forfeit.
+Another person familiar with the situation, who also spoke on the condition of anonymity, said the Spirit was prepared to proceed with 15 players — all cleared by the medical staff — when NWSL Commissioner Lisa Baird decided to declare the forfeit.

 The decision came one week after the Spirit’s match in Portland was postponed because four Spirit players tested positive for the coronavirus.
-No makeup date has been announced and the league has not said whether a forfeiture was under consideration.
+No makeup date has been announced, and the league has not said whether a forfeiture was under consideration.

 According to the NWSL’s medical protocols, a major infraction involves a breach that “directly risks the health or safety of personnel by increasing the risk of covid-19 exposure.”

-The guidelines do not mention forfeits, but say “the league will manage discipline for minor infractions and major infractions on a case-by-case basis and its decision will be final.”
+The guidelines do not mention forfeits but say “the league will manage discipline for minor infractions and major infractions on a case-by-case basis and its decision will be final.”

 Several Spirit players are unvaccinated, multiple people familiar with the team said.
 The NWSL said this past week that nearly 90 percent of players and almost all staff members are vaccinated.
 Vaccinated players are tested weekly, while unvaccinated players are tested twice per week.